McTsts/Ender-Chest-GUI/README.md

 Items can be placed on any slot.
 Each item in the gui needs to have "egui" set to 1.
 Use "eval" to assign an id to an item.
 The execute command has an id and a command.
 (Several ones with the same id can be used of course) If an item with the id is taken, all commands that correspond to that id are triggered.
 Command order is irrelevant.
+Basically each item only needs two lines to work:
+1. The replaceitem line that places it
+2. An Execute line that executes something (however, of course, several executes can also be used)